Charles94jp/NameSilo-DDNS/readme.md

 ### Configuration

 The conf.json file needs to be configured before starting.
+Only the first two configurations are necessary, the rest can be set without.

 |Fields|Introduction|
 |--|--|